bardak-dev/bark-gui/README.md

 - -enablemps Support for Apple MPS
 - -offloadcpu Offload models to CPU

-On Windows edit the StartBark.bat to your likings.
+On Windows edit the `windows_run.bat` or `StartBark.bat` to customize your launch arguments.

 #### Text-to-Speech Tab